Equal treatment in the workplace

 The institution Unia deals with 17 of the 19 grounds of discrimination.
 A separate institution has been set up for the ground of discrimination based on gender: the Institute for the equality of women and men.
 As regards the ground of discrimination based on language, no governmental entity in Belgium has been given any specific powers.

-To know more, please consult the Discrimation clarification page or the page Grounds of discrimination on the Unia website, responsible for battling discrimination.
+To know more, please consult the Discrimation clarification page on the Unia website, responsible for battling discrimination.

 Gender equality